oelin/flare/README.md

 ## Introduction

 Flare takes inspiration from multimedia streaming formats such as [M3U](https://en.wikipedia.org/wiki/M3U) and [PLS](https://en.wikipedia.org/wiki/PLS_(file_format)), which split a single stream into several chunks; allowing applications to download only the parts they need.
-It also allows streams to be hosted on multiple servers for improved load balancing and locale-aware distribution (i.e. CDNs).
+Chunking also allows streams to be hosted on multiple servers for greater redundancy, storage capacity, and download rates (i.e. CDNs).

-Flare brings these ideas to the data science domain.
+Flare aims to bring these benifits to the data science domain.

 ## Playlists